 The end of the year is when every business owner out there is busy taking advantage of great holiday shopping income.
 So it’s very rare that you see any buzz in SEO forums.
 But this time, we witnessed something different.
 Many people were online, sharing their experiences.
 Just like an unexpected tornado caught them off guard, and took away everything they had.
 Well maybe it became way too more dramatic, but we would like to inform you that Google has made changes to their core ranking algorithms.
 And as a result, may websites witnessed a drop in traffic as massive as 35%!

-Moz reported high volatility in search results through Mozcast as can be seen below.
+Moz reported high volatility in search results through Mozcast.

 A non seasonal site owner, who hardly witnesses any fluctuations witnessed a drop of 30%!
 However, they were not alone and this was not due to any glitch.
 Many other users started sharing their trauma on webmaster forums.
 After a thorough research, we found out that Google did make changes to their core ranking algorithms and later on they confirmed the same.